tarsolima/dogs-next/README.md

 ## Project Description
 Dogs Next is a web application developed as part of the Origamid web development course.
 Built with **Next.js 14** and later updated to **Next.js 15**, it consumes the Origamid Dogs API (a WordPress REST API) to manage users, photos, and comments.

-The application includes user authentication (with JWT), photo upload/delete, commenting, and personal statistics.
+The application includes photo upload/delete, commenting, and personal statistics.
 It achieves exceptional performance, with a **Google PageSpeed Insights Real User Experience score of 99**.

 ## 🔗 Live Preview
 👉 [Click here to access the live version](https://dogs-next-rho.vercel.app/)